mhubii/gazebo_models/README.md

 ## Vehicle

 The vehicle supports autonomous navigation, and keyboard controlled navigation.
-This only works if you built the plurings properly.
+This only works if you built the plugins properly.
 Please follow the instructions in [gazebo_plugins](https://github.com/mhubii/gazebo_plugins).